Toledo steel: Production

 The production process of Toledo steel had been kept a secret until the 20th century.
-Toledo steel is basically two different types of steel (one high and one low in carbon content) that are forged together.
-Since the steels that were being forged together had different carbon content, one is considered soft steel and the other is a hard steel.
-Because both hard and soft steel are used in this material, it has material properties of both hard and soft steel.
-The actual process of making the Toledo steel was very difficult and long.
-Because of this, Toledo steel weapons were rarer.
-The process had to be followed very strictly, regarding time, temperatures, etc., or otherwise the product would not be of the highest quality.
+Toledo steel is two different types of steel, one high and one low in carbon content, that are forged together.
+Since the steels that were being forged together had different carbon content, one is considered soft steel and the other is hard steel.
+Because both hard and soft steel are forged together, Toledo steel has material properties of both hard and soft steel.
+The actual process of making Toledo steel was very difficult and long.
+Because of this, Toledo steel weapons were rare.
+The process had to be followed very strictly, regarding time, temperatures, etc., or, otherwise, the product would not be of the highest quality.
 Then the steel was cooled in either water or oil for a certain amount of time.
-In the early production days of Toledo steel, the timing was done using prayers and psalms.
+In the early production days of Toledo steel the timing was done using prayers and psalms.
 As blacksmiths crafted these weapons, they would recite the same prayers, in the same rhythm, to make sure the timing was the same every time.
-Because of the intricacies of the production and the rarity of the product, the average blacksmith could only create about 2-3 Toledo steel weapons per year.
+Because of the intricacies of the production and the rarity of the product, the average blacksmith could only create about 2–3 Toledo steel weapons per year.
 Hydraulic systems were introduced at the end of the 19th century to greatly increase the production of Toledo steel products, and production went up by 200% towards the end of the 19th century.

 Material properties

 Toledo steel consists of two steels of different carbon contents welded together by hot forging.
-Because the steels had different carbon contents, one of the steels was soft and one was hard.
-Welding the soft and hard steels together gave the material characteristics of both the soft and hard metals.
+Because the steels had different carbon contents, one of the steels was soft and flexible but not suitable for an edge, the other was hard to provide a superior edge but with the undesirable characteristic of being brittle.
+Welding the soft and hard steels together gave the composite material beneficial characteristics of both the soft and hard metals.
 Compared to other mainstream steels at the time it was hard enough and flexible enough to be efficient in war.
 The reason for the success of Toledo steel is due to the fact that the steel uses a combination of mechanical properties of materials of extremely different chemical compositions.